 - 6 to 8 oz. sour cream

-- 2 - 3 tbsp. grated fresh horseradish
+- 2 to 3 tbsp. grated fresh horseradish

 The roast should have a good layer of fat on it which can be removed after serving.
 Wash the tri-tip and the marrow bones and place in a large pot, bones first.